 Dansereau was married to the opera singer Muriel Tannehill.
 Often when arriving for a lesson, I heard their house ring with the two of them performing together.
 They were like second parents to me all the way through my teenage years.

-I was lucky to grow up near New York and to have a mother who took me to hear great pianists at Carnegie Hall and Grace Rainey Rogers Auditorium (Rubinstein, Horowitz, Curzon, Schnabel, Serkin, Richter, Gilels, Cliburn, Wild, Gieseking, ...).
+I was lucky to grow up near New York and to have a mother who took me to hear great pianists at Carnegie Hall and Grace Rainey Rogers Auditorium (Rubinstein, Horowitz, Curzon, Schnabel, Serkin, Richter, Gilels, Cliburn, Gieseking, Kuerti, Fleisher, Graffman ...).
 Dansereau scorned many pianists (he called them "bangers"), but I came to realize that the piano is a marvelous instrument because it is a musical chameleon.
+Prokofiev and Chopin require completely different techniques.
 I love the wildly different styles of Glenn Gould (whom Dansereau hated), Horowitz, and Rachmaninoff.
 Each made the piano sound unique.
 And I am amazed at the pianists living today.
-Martha Argerich, Stephen Hough, and Evgeny Kissin can compete with any of the greatest virtuosos I heard in my childhood.
-And I love hearing Ivo Pogorelich, Peter Serkin, Murray Perahia, and András Schiff.
-The excitement of being an amateur pianist is to understand the enormous talents of these performers.
-And, as Charles Rosen has said, making music involves the whole body.
-Even making music badly is better for the body and soul than passively listening.
+Martha Argerich, Stephen Hough, H.J.
+Lim, Yuja Wang, and Evgeny Kissin can compete with any of the greatest virtuosos I heard in my childhood.
+And I love hearing Ivo Pogorelich, Peter Serkin, Lang Lang, Mitsuko Uchida, Maurizio Pollini, Murray Perahia, and András Schiff.
+Youtube has enabled me to study great performances and see the huge range of interpretations.
+The best of these performances is obviously in a different league from anything I or other amateur pianists can accomplish, but as Charles Rosen has said, making music as an amateur is better for the body and soul than passively listening.

 I have spent my life trading up pianos like used cars.
 When we moved into a house in Wicker Park, Chicago, I found room for the piano of my lifetime dreams -- a Steinway Model D. Shortly after it was delivered, the gold letters peeled off the side of the piano.
 I called the dealer and they came and picked up the piano to be refinished.
 I told them to paint the side black because I wasn't fond of Steinway lettering the size of a Greyhound bus logo.
 Meanwhile, the dealer delivered a Steinway C&A concert piano normally assigned to Ramsey Lewis.
 I couldn't believe my fingers.
 I loved it, but they wouldn't let me keep it.
 Instead, the technician recalibrated my piano action to feel like the C&A piano.
 I was thrilled.
 This beautiful instrument is the finest I've ever played.
 It will be my last.